soanvig/mm-jsr/README.md

 Since the canvas has JS-only side, bars' color can be set only via JS by `grid.color` option.
 It tolerates any [CSS color values](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Applying_styles_and_colors).

+Grid uses `config.labels.formatter` to format text.

 ### Labels formatter

-By default label formatter function is: `prefix + value + suffix`, but the `config.labels.formatter` can be set to any function, which returned value will be displayed to the user as label.
+By default labels shows the actual value of input, but the `config.labels.formatter` can be set to any function, which returned value will be displayed to the user as label.
 The function is provided with a current slider value as first argument.

 This is an example of JSR configuration which enables to choose between dates (DD-MM-YYYY) 01-01-2017 and 30-12-2017: